thirumuruganra/PACMAN-using-C-and-RAYLIB/README.md

 - **Y**: To Replay the Game After Winning or Losing
 - **N**: Quit the game After Winning or Losing
 - **Esc**: Quit the game while playing

+## Objective of the Game
+The objective is to eat all the pellets and super pellets while avoiding the ghosts.
+Eating a power pellet allows Pac-Man to eat the ghosts for a short duration (that is 9 seconds).

 ## Game Design
 ### Maze
 The maze consists of walls, pellets, power pellets, and ghosts.
-The objective is to eat all the pellets and super pellets while avoiding the ghosts.
-Eating a power pellet allows Pac-Man to eat the ghosts for a short duration (that is 9 seconds).
+If you eat all the pellets while avoiding the ghosts, then you WIN the game

 ### Score
 Points are awarded for eating pellets, super pellets and ghosts.
 The game tracks your score, which is displayed at the bottom of the screen.
+The high score is also displayed at the bottom of the screen.

+### Lives
+The player has 3 lives, and when the PACMAN comes in contact with a ghost, the number of lives decreases.
+When the player scores 5000 points, 1 extra life is awarded.
+If you lose all your lives, then the game ends.

 ### Levels
 The game includes EASY, MEDIUM and HARD levels with increasing difficulty.
 Each level increases the speed of the ghosts, thereby making the game more challenging and complex.

-###
+### Replay
+If the player wins or loses the game, then they are given the option to replay the game by choosing **Y** or close the window by pressing **N**

-## Credits
+## Contributors
 - **Thirumurugan RA** - [thirumuruganra](https://github.com/thirumuruganra/)
 - **Vishal Muralidharan** - [vizz1006](https://github.com/vizz1006)
 - **Varun Prakash** - [hauseboi](https://github.com/hauseboi)

+## Credits
 - **Raylib**: An easy-to-use library to enjoy videogames programming by [Ray San](https://www.raylib.com/)
 - **Original Pac-Man Game**: Created by Toru Iwatani and published by Namco